 identifies key natural resources which should be preserved and/or restored through future development regulations, strategic acquisition of preservation easements and other means.

-encourages the use of the TDRs for senior housing, assisted living facilities and affordable housing. in targeted development areas, thereby stimulating market demand for the use of TDRs.
+encourages the use of the TDRs for senior housing, assisted living facilities and affordable housing.

 Our town centers are attractive, convenient and interesting places to live, work and shop.